alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     },
 ```

 * the `RAISED` token is a little special because it uses the previous item and the next one.
-Unfortunately, the previous item is not yet transformed to a `NumericExpression`, therefore
-we can't do something useful in that mapper : we must delegate the mapping to the counterpart
-rule mapper `Factor` (see later) :
+Unfortunately, the previous item (which is in the stack) is not yet transformed to a `NumericExpression`, therefore we can't do something useful in that mapper : we must delegate the mapping to the counterpart rule mapper `Factor` (see later) :

 ```java
     RAISED { // mapper for : Token RAISED = is('^');